Evaluating Computational Pathology Foundation Models for Prostate Cancer Grading under Distribution Shifts: Results

-A more detailed performance comparison of UNI, CONCH and Resnet-IN is given in Figure~\ref{fig:detailed_comparison} (top), when utilized in the \textit{ABMIL} ISUP grade model.
+To better understand the observed robustness limitations, we perform additional analyses of model behavior.
+First, a more detailed performance comparison of three representative models (UNI, CONCH, Resnet-IN) is given in Figure~\ref{fig:detailed_comparison} (top), when utilized in the \textit{ABMIL} ISUP grade model.

 The left and middle plots show how the performance on Radboud and Karolinska test data, respectively, is affected when training models on varying amounts of Radboud data.
-While the performance on Radboud (in-distribution, ID) data consistently improves with more training data, this is not the case on Karolinska (out-of-distribution, OOD) data.
+While the performance on Radboud (in-distribution, ID) data consistently improves with more training data, this is not the case on Karolinska (out-of-distribution, OOD) data, suggesting overfitting to site-specific characteristics.
 We also observe that UNI and CONCH perform especially well relative to Resnet-IN when the amount of training data is limited.
-The right plot of Figure~\ref{fig:detailed_comparison} (top) shows how the performance on Karolinska test data is affected when varying the proportion of training data sampled from Karolinska.
-There, we observe that when increasing from $0\%$ Karolinska training data, the performance quickly improves to a level close to that achieved with $100\%$ Karolinska training data.
-We also observe in Figure~\ref{fig:detailed_comparison} (top) that in most cases, UNI achieves the best performance closely followed by CONCH, with a bigger drop down to Resnet-IN.
-Figure~\ref{fig:detailed_comparison} (bottom) shows the same performance comparison but for the three ISUP grade models instead, when using UNI as the patch-level feature extractor.
-We observe that, in virtually all cases, \textit{ABMIL} achieves the best performance followed by \textit{Mean Feature} and \textit{kNN}.